www.BillSmithBooks.com BillSmithBooks.com

 Enjoy the freedom of the creative writing process.
 Give yourself permission to be really, really bad at it...but have fun doing it.
 Then, go back and fix your stories.

-If you struggle with this, I'd strongly encourage you to read a book called The Artist's Way by Julia Cameron.
+If you struggle with this -- and many of us do -- I'd strongly encourage you to read a book called The Artist's Way by Julia Cameron.
 It's a truly marvelous book for anyone who wants to create.

 Use the shortcuts that work for you.
-Many new authors obsess about "how it's supposed to be done," as if there's some magic formula that guarantees your story's success.
+Many new authors obsess about "how it's supposed to be done," as if there's some magic formula or process that guarantees your story's success.

 Writing is an intensely individual process; everyone does it differently.
 The "right" technique is the one that works for you.